- Print this page

 - minimise storage between egg collection and grading

-- store ungraded eggs at 8 degrees or less for extended periods.
+- store ungraded eggs at 8°C or less for extended periods.

 Receipt of sourced birds

-- names and addresses of the suppliers from whom birds are purchased
+- names and addresses of the person or business from whom birds are purchased

 - details of veterinary chemicals administered to birds at a hatchery (for example, vaccinations and observance to any withholding periods).